frida/frida-website/_i18n/en/_docs/stalker.md

 the callback used by `gum_stalker_follow()` to modify the context.
-Recall that whilst some of the setup can be carried out on behalf of the target thread, some has to be done in the context of the target thread itself (in particular setting variables in thread local storage).
+Recall that whilst some of the setup can be carried out on behalf of the target thread, some has to be done in the context of the target thread itself (in particular setting variables in thread-local storage).
 Well, it is the `infect_thunk` which contains that code.

 ## Miscellaneous